azure-devops/ci/smoke/test-runner/README.md

-# Smoke Test for Azure Jenkins Plugins
+# Smoke Test Runner for Azure Jenkins Plugins

 ## Prerequisites

+1. A Jenkins image build with the [Image Builder](../image-builder)
 1. Azure Service Principal
-2. A Jenkins instance with the following tools / support:
+1. A Jenkins instance with the following tools / support:
    * Azure Credentials plugin, with the service principal configured
    * Git
    * Azure CLI.